vertica/integrators-guide/content/containers/creating-image.md

 #### Set Up Stage

-Start with an empty image called scratch and copy everything over from the second stage:
+Start with an empty image called `scratch` and copy everything from the second stage:

 ```
 FROM scratch
 COPY --from=initial / /
 ```

-This gets rid of any intermediate layer that was created to update the OS packages.
+This removes any intermediate layers that were created to update the OS packages.

 #### Additional ARG Variables